ebezzam/LenslessClassification/README.md

 ```
 And find the appropriate installation command [here](https://pytorch.org/).

+There is also an [environment.yml](https://github.com/ebezzam/LenslessClassification/blob/main/environment.yml) file.

 We provide our trained models at this [link](https://drive.google.com/file/d/1INX8eYtsNa1z8htH2IgB6tf2yuv2GPqs/view?usp=share_link).
-Place the `models` directory at the root of this repository so that they can be properly loaded by the various scripts.
+Place the `models` directory at the root of this repository so that they can be properly loaded by the various scripts/notebooks.

 ### Data

 Note we do not provided the augmented datasets as they can be generated when running the training scripts (`scripts/train_fixed_encoder.py` and `scripts/train_hybrid.py`).
-These scripts will download the original MNIST and CIFAR10 datasets to `data` if they do not already exist locally.
-The [CelebA](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset should be downloaded manually.
-Consequently, the script will simulate the corresponding embedding dataset if it does not exist already.
+These scripts will download the original MNIST and CIFAR10 datasets to `data` if they do not already exist locally, and will simulate the corresponding embedding dataset if it does not exist already.

+Note that the original [CelebA](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset should be downloaded manually.

 ## PSFs <a name="psfs"></a>